Homeschool Testing in New Brunswick: Standardized Tests and Assessment Options

 If you have a strong curriculum generating regular internal assessments, dated work samples across all subject areas, and a child who is clearly progressing, annual standardized testing is optional.
 New Brunswick doesn't require it, and the cost isn't trivial.

-The New Brunswick Legal Withdrawal Blueprint covers the documentation requirements for effective instruction, how to build an assessment record that satisfies provincial standards, and what's needed specifically for university admission pathways — including the SAT and AP requirements for UNB applicants.
+The New Brunswick Legal Withdrawal Blueprint covers the documentation requirements for effective instruction, how to build an assessment record that supports a Section 40.2 response, and what's needed specifically for university admission pathways — including the SAT and AP evidence options for UNB applicants.

 Get Your Free New Brunswick Homeschool Quick-Start Checklist